zepfietje/minimal-code/README.md

 # Minimal Code

-Minimal Code is a set of extensions, settings and keyboard shortcuts that turns Visual Studio Code into a minimal and productive development/writing environment.
+Minimal Code is a set of extensions, settings and keyboard shortcuts that turns Visual Studio Code into a minimal and productive development environment.
 It's focused on minimizing distractions, reducing mouse usage and optimizing the overall workflow.

 ## Installation